ORFC 2027 Session Submission Guide

 Where sessions overlap or where there may be synergy, ORFC may contact each session coordinator to propose that the session organisers work together on a collaborative session.

 By early October, we must have all speaker and programme details confirmed.
-Unfortunately, due to a high volume of submissions, we are not always able to get back to everyone who submitted ideas for the conference.
-If you haven’t heard from us by the end of September, please do get in touch.
+By the end of September we will have responded to every submission, whatever its outcome.
+If you haven’t heard from us by the end of September, please do get in touch with us at carla@orfc.org.uk.

 Timeline